-- Name and address of the manufacturer(s); - Description of the use of the construction product/ product class and the functional unit or declared to which the data relates; - Title of the DAP clear and unambiguous about the product/service to be declared; - Identification of the construction product/product class by its name (including any product code) and a simple visual representation of the construction product/product class to which the data relates; - Description of the main components and/or product materials; - Name of the program used, and the name and address of the Programme Operator and, when relevant, the logo and web page; - Issue date of the declaration and validity period up to 5 years; - information indicating the stages are not considered, if the statement is not based on an LCA covering all stages of the life cycle; - mention indicating that the construction product EPD may not be comparable if they are not in accordance with EN 15804 and this PCR document; - declaration of the content in materials of the product should at least enumerate the substances contained in the product that are in the "List of substances of very high concern candidates for authorization" (under REACH) when the content exceeds the limits for registration by the European Chemicals Agency; - Information indicating where the explanatory elements can be obtained.
+- Name and address of the manufacturer(s).
+In the case of a DAP containing multiple manufacturing facilities, the names and addresses of these facilities must be indicated; - Description of the use of the construction product/ product class and the functional unit or declared to which the data relates; - Title of the DAP clear and unambiguous about the product/service to be declared; - Type of DAP (specific, multiple products, etc.); - Identification of the construction product/product class by its name (including any product code) and a simple visual representation of the construction product/product class to which the data relates.
+The images used in the EPD to represent the declared product/service must be authentic to the product.
+Images of trees, landscapes, mountains, etc., that are not related to the products must not be used. - Description of the main components and/or product materials; - Name of the program used, and the name and address of the Programme Operator and, when relevant, the logo and web page; - Issue date of the declaration and validity period up to 5 years; - Information indicating the stages are not considered, if the statement is not based on an LCA covering all stages of the life cycle; - Reference service life of the declared product or set of products; - Description of the manufacturing process; - Established scenarios and allocation procedures; - Mention indicating that the construction product EPD may not be comparable if they are not in accordance with EN 15804 and this PCR document; - Declaration of the content in materials of the product should at least enumerate the substances contained in the product that are in the "List of substances of very high concern candidates for authorization" (under REACH) when the content exceeds the limits for registration by the European Chemicals Agency;; - Geographical area covered by the products;